phpman > man > MARC::Record(3pm)

 A brief discussion of why MARC::Record is done the way it is:

-might happen in the future?
-MARC::Record needs to be just as adept at authority data,
+happen in the future?
+MARC::Record needs to be just as adept at authority data, too.

-than accessing internal data directly.
-If you access an object's hash fields on your
+accessing internal data directly.
+If you access an object's hash fields on your own, future

-Is this slow?
+slow?
 I don't know, I haven't measured.
-I would suggest that if you're a
+I would suggest that if you're a cycle junkie that

-cycle junkie that you use Benchmark.pm to check to see where your bottlenecks are, and
+you use Benchmark.pm to check to see where your bottlenecks are, and then decide if

 RELATED MODULES